I began by setting up a card table and covering it with a fabulous fitted table cover from TableVogue.

 - Keeping your liquor choices to the basics can keep your budget in check as well as being a space saver.
 I find that bourbon, vodka, and rum usually satisfy most tastes.
 For extra options I like to add in a flavored rum such as coconut or spiced rum.
 All these liquors can be mixed with the same sodas or juices, again minimizing your space and cost.

-- One of my favorite ‘special occasion’ projects is making an ice cooler.
+- One of my favorite ‘special occasion’ projects is making an ice bottle cooler.
 It’s an impressive presentation but is simple to prepare – you just need a couple of days for freezing.
 The one I made here holds vodka but you can also make them to hold white wine.
-You can see the tutorial for the ice cooler here.